itsron143/rounakvyas.me/content/_index.md

 ## Colophon

-Website style inspired by [Preston Richey](https://prestonrichey.com/).
+This site was made with hugo and is hosted on Netlify.
-The source-code of the website can be found [here]().
+The source-code of the website can be found [here](https://github.com/itsron143/rounakvyas.me).
-The monospace font is Roboto Mono and the sans-serif is Rubik.